atsushieno/fluidsynth-midi-service-j/README.md

 ### Dependencies

+It depends on our private fork of Fluidsynth which is slightly modified version of the official [fluidsynth github repo](https://github.com/Fluidsynth/fluidsynth).
+The official sources contain some
-It depends on official [fluidsynth github repo](https://github.com/Fluidsynth/fluidsynth) which now contains some Android build scripts, which in turn builds glib-2.0 and co, which are fluidsynth's dependencies.
+Android build scripts, which in turn builds glib-2.0 and co, which are fluidsynth's dependencies.

+Our fork enhances MIDI 2.0 support, yet it is not very different from the original so far.

 (Historically we used GStreamer/Cerbero build system, but as of 2021 we do not need it anymore.)